0-Tikaro/simulation-protocol/README.md

 Made for **Minecraft 1.12** |
 Released on **8 June 2018** |

+<br><br>
+<br><br>

 ## [OVERLOAD (SP02)][link_overload]
 ![Simulation Protocol 02: Overload](https://i.imgur.com/Iso86Dq.png)
 (More Screenshots)

-Why is this world here, what’s its purpose?
+_Why is this world here, what’s its purpose?
 Forgotten by everyone: animals, humans, gods, it stands – a derelict of greater times.
 Weathered stones whisper of the sacred Monument basking under the great blue sky, yet no records remain of where it is or what is its purpose.
-Perhaps you can figure it out…?
+Perhaps you can figure it out…?_

 16 objectives + 4 craftable blocks |
 Made for **Minecraft 1.7** |